 Our story starts in the mid-1950s, when members of Spokane’s Central United Methodist Church guided by the initiative of Mr. O.W.
 Young to begin planning for a new kind of faith-based retirement community, unlike the other nursing homes known at that time.
 In 1957, Spokane United Methodist Homes was formed as a non-profit corporation doing business as Rockwood Retirement Communities.
 Today, the organization includes Rockwood South Hill, Rockwood at Whitworth, and Appleway Court.

-Rockwood South Hill and Rockwood at Whitworth are the only two accredited Continuing Care Retirement Communities (CCRC) between Seattle and Minneapolis.
+Rockwood South Hill and Rockwood at Whitworth are accredited Life Plan Community formerly known as Continuing Care Retirement Communities (CCRC).
+This means that Rockwood provides seniors with individualized care based on their needs.
+There is a facility for it all.
+Even if a spouse is in need of more care than the resident is able to live a full life with them.
 Since 1960, we've provided the finest senior living environments, so we're experts in the pursuit of the carefree lifestyle you want and deserve.

 In 1999, Spokane United Methodist Homes acquired its second campus, Hawthorne Retirement Community, now called Rockwood at Whitworth.
 Rockwood at Whitworth provides independent living apartments and homes, assisted living, and skilled nursing care in their health center.
 Courtyard Homes includes 20 homes surrounding a lovely courtyard, and there are also three duplexes that are part of the community.

 In 2011, Rockwood opened Appleway Court—a senior affordable housing residence in Spokane Valley.
 Since its opening in 2011, Appleway Court has stayed consistently full; and in 2014 Rockwood completed a second phase almost doubling the size of the community.